-At December 31, 2019, the Institute has outstanding purchase orders for inventory of \$18,620 that are not reflected in the accompanying financial statements.
-At December 31, 2019, the Institute has outstanding orders from customers totaling \$57,575 that are not reflected in the accompanying financial statements.
+At December 31, 2019, the Institute had outstanding purchase orders for inventory of \$18,620 that are not reflected in the accompanying financial statements.
+There are no such outstanding purchase orders for inventory at December 31, 2020.
+At December 31, 2019, the Institute had outstanding orders from customers totaling \$57,575 that are not reflected in the accompanying financial statements.
+Outstanding orders from customers not reflected in the accompanying financial statements total \$24,075 at December 31, 2020.